ansible-collections/community.general/README.md

 ## Tested with Ansible

-Tested with the current Ansible 2.10 release and the current development version of Ansible.
+Tested with the current Ansible 2.9 and 2.10 releases and the current development version of Ansible.

-We do not actively test against Ansible 2.9, but the collection should be mostly functional with 2.9 as well.
 Ansible versions before 2.9.10 are not supported.

 ## External requirements